 Now, let’s have a look at the accounting professionals.

-According to US News, the median annual salary of an accountant is around US $65,940 per annum.
-The 75th Percentile is US $87,530 per annum and 25th Percentile is US $51,130 per annum.
+According to US News, the median annual salary of an accountant is around the US $65,940 per annum.
+The 75th Percentile is the US $87,530 per annum, and the 25th Percentile is the US $51,130 per annum.